PMO Roles and Responsibilities: The Ultimate Guide

 The PMO maintains a centralized repository where project plans, templates, lessons learned, and best practices are stored and made easily accessible to project teams and stakeholders.
 Additionally, the PMO provides training and development opportunities for managers and team members to enhance their project management skills and competencies.

-Now that we understand the various project management office roles and responsibilities, let’s learn about the difference between a PMO vs. Project Manager.
+Now that we understand the various PMO roles and responsibilities, let’s learn about the difference between a PMO vs. Project Manager.

 PMO vs. Project Manager: The Difference